 Smith is utterly captivating as he delivers his now-famous vocal, all while backed by metronomic drums and the devilish Simon Gallup bassline that underpinned everything the band did at the time.
 It’s a wonderful performance of a defining song and marks The Cure out like the legends they’re now known to be.

 Watch The Cure perform ‘Play For Today’ live in Apeldoorn at the 1980 Berg en Bos Festival.
-Find the full performance below that.

 The Cure Berg en Bos Festival Setlist: